You deployed a Firebase Cloud Function. From the frontend:

 firebase emulators:start --only functions

-# Client connects to emulator
+// Client connects to the emulator instead of production

 import { connectFunctionsEmulator } from 'firebase/functions';